How Hard Is It to Get a Business Loan?

 Challenge 2: No Business Plan

 Applying for a business loan requires submitting a lot of documentation, and included in this mix is a business plan.
-If you don’t have a business plan, it tells lenders you don’t plan, and this makes you a risk.
+If you don’t have a plan, it tells lenders you don’t plan, and this makes you a risk.

 When you start a business, you should have an idea of what you want to create.
 A plan helps you in the creation process.
 Business planning is not hard but does take some critical thinking skills and a little of your time.
-There are plenty of online templates and online business plan generators that make planning your business easier than ever.
-When planning your business, you should also plan for a business loan.
+There are plenty of online templates and online business plan generators that make planning your company easier than ever.
+When planning your venture, you should also plan for a business loan.

 Challenge 3: Not Enough Time in Business